SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 I’m not sure how best to query the database efficiently, or how I should be structuring the DTO in a way that doesn’t duplicate information unnecessarily
 :::
 ::: good
-Figure: Good example - A baseline context for the concept and challenge have been established, so the listener can understand the original question
+Figure: Good example 3/3 - A baseline context for the concept and challenge have been established, so the listener can understand the original question
 :::

 ### Who can do it?
-You might be thinking this example is very specific to developers...but you can really do it in any kind of role.
+You might be thinking this example is very specific to software developers...but you can really do it in any kind of role.

 Here are some other examples:

 #### Scenario - Editing a video
 Let's look at an example for a TV crew member.

 They are editing a video about zooming in and out.

-However, there is a problem because they have noticed that the wrong microphone was used meaning the sound quality is worse.
+However, there is a problem because they have noticed that the wrong microphone was used, meaning the sound quality is bad.
 Now, they want to know if they need to re-record or if the stakeholder is happy with the audio as is.

 What they shouldn't do is jump in with the question about re-recording straight away.

 ::: greybox
-Should I re-record this video or are you happy with the audio?
+Should I re-record this video?
 :::
 ::: bad
 Figure: Bad example - The concept and challenge haven't been explained yet, making it confusing